brainlife/docs/docs/tutorial/ezBIDS.md

 # **ezBIDS Tutorial**

 The page provides a simple tutorial for using [ezBIDS](https://brainlife.io/ezbids).
 The goal of this tutorial is to demonstrate how to use ezBIDS in order to convert raw imaging data to BIDS.
-For more in-depth information regarding the functionality and feature of ezBIDS, please refer to the [user documentation](https://brainlife.io/docs/using_ezBIDS/).
+For more in-depth information regarding the functionality and features of ezBIDS, please refer to the [user documentation](https://brainlife.io/docs/using_ezBIDS/).

 Before we begin, we'll need some test data, which can be found [here](https://drive.google.com/drive/folders/18Y0SuSAevh2pu7Wuv3BFnbrLZNlVMeJr?usp=sharing).
 After a few minutes, the data will be downloaded to your Downloads folder, titled "ezBIDS_tutorial_data".